gustavohenrique/gometrics/README.md

 func main() {
     collector := gometrics.New()
-    info, _ := collector.GetRuntimeInfo() // or collector.GetDockerInfo()
+    metrics, _ := collector.Metrics()  // collector.Process() or collector.Docker()
-    bytes, _ := json.Marshal(info)
+    bytes, _ := json.Marshal(metrics)
     fmt.Println(string(bytes))
 }
 ```

 ## How it works?

-What the `GetRuntimeInfo()` does is reads the proc file system.
+What the `Process()` does is reads the proc file system.
 The proc file system (procfs or `/proc`) exposes internal kernel data structures, which is used to obtain information about the system.
-The `GetDockerInfo()` reads the profcs inside a Docker container.
+The `Docker()` reads the profcs inside a Docker container.
 Because the way to get metrics from a process running inside and outside a container could be a little different.

 Also, both functions exposes metrics from Go runtime.